samydilini/codingskills/README.md

 ### BAU mode
 - A new product added in Catalog A
 - An existing product removed from Catalog A
-- An existing product in Catalog B got new supplier
+- An existing product in Catalog B got new supplier with set of barcodes

 ### Data Example: Feel free to create your own